JustinLawrenceMS/scsvs/README.md

 Simple CSVs.

+First, a word of caution.
+This script is intended to be run locally.
+If you put this script on a production server you are essentially asking for company.
+NOT SAFE FOR PRODUCTION.

 This is just a very basic script that exports tables from MySQL as CSVs.
 The reason for this is that AWS blocks the